-Once we have time pulse duration and sound speed we can calculate the distance using simple formula:
+Once we have time pulse duration and sound speed, we can calculate the distance using a simple formula:

 //centimeters distancecm = sound_speed * (pulselength/2); //inches distancein = distancecm * 0.39370;

-And with SELECT button we can call REL function which allows measuring relative distances from position where button was pressed.
+And with SELECT button, we can call REL function, which allows measuring relative distances from a position where the button was pressed.

 To evaluate measuring accuracy, I have constructed simple rig with measuring tape.

 Practically we cannot expect greater accuracy without additional measures.
-We have calculated sound speed by taking only temperature into account.
-But there are other factors that influence sound speed – air density which in it hand depends on altitude.
-Also there is an influence of sensor position and measured surface properties temperature measurement accuracy.
-In my opinion 0.3cm accuracy can only be reached in controlled environment where sound of speed is known for real or is directly measured.
+We have calculated sound speed by taking the only temperature into account.
+But other factors also influence sound speed – air density which in it, hand depends on altitude.
+Also, there is an influence of sensor position, measured surface properties, and temperature measurement accuracy.
+In my opinion, 0.3cm accuracy can only be reached in a controlled environment where the sound of speed is known for real or is directly measured.